NEWS

 How can I tell if the installation is good?

 Judging the performance and manufacture of a window product is easy.
 They're all rated by industry standards.
-With the creation of the AWDI Installation Guidelines for Windows, Version 1.3, and the recently added AWDI Guide to Coastal Installation and New Construction, there now exists standards by which you can judge whether the contractor installing your windows is following the industry-accepted guidelines.
+With the creation of the AWDI Installation Guidelines for Windows, Version 1.9, and including a Guide to Coastal Installation and New Construction, there now exists standards by which you can judge whether the contractor installing your windows is following the industry-accepted guidelines.

 Most contractors who install windows do a good job.
 Callbacks for problems are the dread of any home owner or contractor.
 Intense competition and the occasional "weekend window contractor" who installs using "caulk and walk" techniques have caused some installers to compromise their work.